 The case for nominative determinism receives a boost, meanwhile, from Michelangelo Galliani’s neoclassical sculptures of contorted and reconstructed bodies.
 That the artist would like his work to be understood in dialogue with the achievements of his Renaissance and classical forebears is exaggerated by the sculptures’ having been left partially unfinished, as if recently rediscovered and tentatively patched together.
 As more than mere pastiche, Galliani’s hybrid forms – rendered in marble, steel, wax, slate, ceramic, lead and gold – prompt thought on how our understanding of the human body has changed and how much, after all, remains the same.

-Ryan Hewlett at Unit London, 20 June – 13 July
+Ryan Hewitt at Unit London, 20 June – 13 July

 Zoe Williams, Sunday Fantasy, 2019 (installation view, Mimosa House, London).
 Courtesy the artist

 Zoe Williams: Sunday Fantasy at Mimosa Art House, 25 May – 27 July